-OTA will grant a rehearing where one of the following grounds for a rehearing exists and materially affects the substantial rights of the party seeking a rehearing: (1) an irregularity in the appeal proceedings which occurred prior to issuance of the Opinion and prevented fair consideration of the appeal; (2) an accident or surprise, occurring during the appeal proceedings and prior to the issuance of the Opinion, which ordinary caution could not have prevented; (3) newly discovered evidence, material to the appeal, which the party could not have reasonably discovered and provided prior to issuance of the Opinion; (4) insufficient evidence to justify the Opinion; (5) the Opinion is contrary to law; or (6) an error in law in the OTA appeals hearing or proceeding.
+OTA will grant a rehearing where any of the following grounds for a rehearing exist and materially affects the substantial rights of the party seeking a rehearing: (1) an irregularity in the appeal proceedings which occurred prior to issuance of the Opinion and prevented fair consideration of the appeal; (2) an accident or surprise, occurring during the appeal proceedings and prior to the issuance of the Opinion, which ordinary caution could not have prevented; (3) newly discovered evidence, material to the appeal, which the party could not have reasonably discovered and provided prior to issuance of the Opinion; (4) insufficient evidence to justify the Opinion; (5) the Opinion is contrary to law; or (6) an error in law in the OTA appeals hearing or proceeding.
 (Cal.
 Code Regs., tit.
 18, § 30604(a)(1)-(6); Appeal of Riedel, 2024-OTA-004P.)

-Appellant argues that a new hearing is warranted on the first, third, and fourth grounds stated above.
+Appellant argues that a new hearing is warranted on the first and fourth grounds stated above.
+Appellant attached to its petition a document that was not admitted into evidence at the hearing, which suggests to OTA that it is appellant's intention to also rely on the third ground stated above.
 This Opinion will discuss each of these three grounds below.